viktorleis/vmcache/README.md

 ## Dependencies and Configuration

-We need the libaoi and TBB libraries.
-On Ubuntu, install them like this: `sudo apt install libaio-dev libtbb2-dev`.
+We need the libaoi library.
+On Ubuntu: `sudo apt install libaio-dev`.
 You will probably also need to set `vm.overcommit_memory = 1` in `/etc/sysctl.conf`.
 Otherwise larger values of VIRTGB will not work.

 If you want to use EXMAP, you need the [exmap kernel module](https://github.com/tuhhosg/exmap).